ncrowder/ncrowder.github.io/index.md

----
+This is the yaml ---
--layout: default
+layout: default
--title: Nathan Crowder
+title: Nathan Crowder
----
+This is the end of the yaml ---

 ## Welcome ##